daveg1/gym-app/README.md

 ## UI

 - Navbar for different screens
-  - Workouts (Home)
+  - ☑️ Dashboard (Home)
-  - Planner
+  - ☑️ Planner
-  - Stats
+  - ❌ Stats
 - Button sizes

 ### Workouts

 - Notes for exercises (like a description)
-- Add page for workout plans

 ### Stats